vb-linux/pages/index.md

 ## And here I came ...

-For me is void first linux distribuion which is easy to understand and manage.
+Void is first linux distribution which is easy to understand and manage.

 Together with enough recent versions of packages and stability.

+...

 So let's endors [void](https://voidlinux.org/) a bit ...